 - Let’s talk about hardware and features

-- Who has Nintendo got working on the NX?
+- So who has Nintendo got working on Switch?

 - And you should start saving this amount of money

-Nintendo has already confirmed the NX will launch in March 2017 — the company skipped showing the console at E3 and instead opted to show the only confirmed launch game for the console, The Legend of Zelda: Breath of the Wild, which will come to Wii U and NX on the same day.
-The company is sure to have an event in the next couple months to delve deeper into what the NX is and what other games it will be launching with.
+Nintendo has already confirmed Switch will launch in March 2017 — the company skipped showing the console at E3 and instead opted to show the only confirmed launch game for the console, The Legend of Zelda: Breath of the Wild, which will come to Switch and Wii U on the same day.
+The company is sure to have an event in the next couple months to delve deeper into what Switch is and what other games it will be launching with.

 Let’s talk about hardware and features